kubeflow/community/how-to/kubeflow_assets.md

 # Kubeflow Assets

-This doc is intended to provide an overview of the different assets which are used by the Kubeflow community and highlight the respective owners.
+This doc is intended to provide an overview of the different assets which are used by the Kubeflow community and identify the respective owners.

 ## GitHub Org: kubeflow